Shirmar Felongco

-Shirmar Guanzon "Noy" Felongco (born 27 April 1993) is a Filipino professional footballer who plays as a right-back.
+Shirmar Guanzon "Noy" Felongco (born 27 April 1993) is a Filipino professional footballer who plays as a right-back for and captains Philippines Football League club Manila Digger.
 He has also played for the youth teams of the Philippines.

 Personal life

 Felongco was born in Calinog, Iloilo.

 Collegiate career

 Felongco played youth football in the PFF National Men's U-23 Championship in 2011, scoring in the semi-final and leading the team to the final where they lost heavily to NOFA.
 He also played college football for the University of Santo Tomas.
 In 2013, he earned the "Best Defender" award as UST lost to De La Salle University in the semifinals in Season 76 of the UAAP.

 Club career

 Pachanga Diliman

 While still playing college football, he signed for UFL club Pachanga Diliman as the club competed for the first time in the 2012 UFL Division 2, alongside future teammate Jovin Bedic.
 The club were crowned champions at the season's end.